 This module focuses on the history of the church and theology from the era of the early church to the High Middle Ages.
-We will study important figures, doctrines and thought streams of this period, asking as to the church-historical significance for our time.
+We will study important figures, doctrines and thought streams from this period, asking as to the church-historical significance for our time.
 The underlying assumption of this module is that critical engagement with the past is crucial for dealing with the challenges facing the church and society today.

-- acquire the necessary knowledge of the leading historical figures and thought streams in the early church and the Middle Ages; - obtain a theological-historical orientation and interpretation framework with reference to these eras: - integrate theological-historical knowledge and skills with their own context and potential ministries; - realise the importance of the forgotten or muted voices that often do not figure prominently in church-historical accounts from these eras; and - develop reading skills that can engage creatively and critically with primary sources as well as secondary literature.
+- distinguish between the leading historical figures and thought streams in the early church and the Middle Ages; - express a theological-historical orientation and interpretation framework with reference to these eras: - integrate theological-historical knowledge and skills with their own context and potential ministries; - recognise the importance of the forgotten or muted voices that often do not figure prominently in church-historical accounts from these eras; - demonstrate reading skills that engage critically with primary sources as well as secondary literature.

-211(8) Church History 2: From the 16th-century Reformations to the Present day (1L, 1T)
+211 (8) Church History 2: From the 16th-century Reformations to the Present day (1L, 1T)215 (8) Church History 2: From the 16th-century Reformations to the Present day (1L, 1T) (BTh: Part-time)